EnviroDIY/USGS_NGWOS/NGWOS_AWS_LORA/ReadMe.md

 ## Customizing the Example Sketch

 You need to customize the NGWOS_AWS_LORA.ino file to send data to your application.
-You do not need to do anything to the LoRaModemFxns.h file.
+*Do not make any changes to the LoRaModemFxns.h file.*

 ### Set your Thing Name

-In line 65, find and replace the text YOUR_LORA_THING_NAME with your assigned thing name.
+In line 75, find and replace the text YOUR_LORA_THING_NAME with your assigned thing name.
 Make sure there are quotation marks around the name string, as there are in the example.
 If your AWS administrator did not assign you a Thing name, you can use any short string for this.